 General Studies Curriculum

 Students pursuing a BABA-GBA must complete a minimum of 120 credit hours.
-For information about the required coursework please visit UF’s General Studies Major page or schedule an appointment with one of our general studies major Academic Advisors and Career Coaches.
+For information about the required coursework please visit UF’s General Studies Major page or schedule an appointment with one of our general studies major Academic Advisors.

 Areas of Specialization in General Studies id="specialization"